Matcha latte: Commercialization

-Matcha lattes have become widely available across major cafe chains, independent coffee shops, and wellness brands.
+Matcha lattes have become widely available across major cafe chains like Starbucks and Dunkin' Donuts, as well as independent coffee shops and wellness brands.
 The popularity has coincided with increased marketing of matcha as a "health-conscious" alternative to coffee.

 Social connotations

 In 2025, posts on social media platforms began to associate the matcha latte with an online masculine archetype known as the “performative male.”